-In 2022, the Group continued to have one potential credit loss of £48,500 (2021: £48,500), for which full provision was made in 2021.
+In 2022, the Group has one potential credit loss of £48,500 (2021: £48,500), for which full provision was made.
 The Group had not suffered any credit loss in the previous two years and as such, given the small size of the credit losses, no further provision for lifetime ECL is considered necessary for all aging buckets for trade receivables.